-The Group recognises an allowance for expected credit losses on financial assets measured at amortised cost.
-Expected credit losses are a probability-weighted estimate of credit losses.
+The Group and the Company recognise an allowance for expected credit losses ("ECL") on financial assets measured at amortised cost.
+ECLs are a probability-weighted estimate of credit losses.

-The Group measures loss allowances at an amount equal to lifetime expected credit loss, except for debt securities that are determined to have low credit risk at the reporting date, cash and bank balance and other debt securities for which credit risk has not increased significantly since initial recognition, which are measured at 12-month expected credit loss.
-Loss allowances for trade receivables are always measured at an amount equal to lifetime expected credit loss.
+The Group and the Company measure loss allowances at an amount equal to lifetime expected credit loss, except for debt securities that are determined to have low credit risk at the reporting date, cash and bank balance and other debt securities for which credit risk has not increased significantly since initial recognition, which are measured at 12-month expected credit loss.
+Loss allowances for trade receivables are always measured at an amount equal to lifetime ECL.

-When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit loss, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Group's historical experience and informed credit assessment and including forward-looking information, where available.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit loss, the Group and the Company consider reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the Group's and the Company's historical experience and informed credit assessment and including forward-looking information, where available.